S. M. Moniruzzaman (admiral): Early life and education

 Moniruzzaman had completed his higher secondary certificate from Cumilla Cadet College.
-Later he joined Bangladesh Navy as officer cadet in 1988.
-After two years of military training he got commissioned in the Executive Branch on 1990.
+Later he joined the Bangladesh Navy as an officer cadet in 1988.
+After two years of military training he was commissioned in the executive branch in 1990.

 Military career

-Moniruzzaman served as Chief Staff Officer to Commander Chattogram Naval Area from 2017 to 2018.
-After that, he served as pioneer Commander Flotilla West until January 2020.
-Then he joined as the managing director of Dockyard & Engineering Works Ltd. On 2022, he appointed as managing director of BSC and serve there until he elevated to Rear Admiral in January 2023.
+Moniruzzaman served as chief staff officer to commander Chattogram Naval Area from 2017 to 2018.
+After that, he served as pioneer commander flotilla west until January 2020.
+Then he joined as the managing director of Dockyard & Engineering Works Ltd. On 2022, he appointed as managing director of BSC and served there until he elevated to rear admiral in January 2023.